scala/scala3/docs/docs/reference/symmetric-meta-programming.md

 Typing rules are formulated using a stack of environments `Es`.
 Individual environments `E` consist as usual of variable bindings `x: T`.
-Environments can be combined using one of two combinators `’` and `~`.
+Environments can be combined using the two combinators `’` and `~`.

     Environment   E  ::=  ()                empty